kudulab/docker-inception-dojo/README.md

 A [Dojo](https://github.com/kudulab/dojo) Docker image to execute Dojo tests.

-Built both from alpine and ubuntu18.
+Built both from alpine and ubuntu.

 ## Usage